🇵🇱

 Tourist

-For nationals requiring a visa to enter the Schengen Area.
-Allows stays of up to 90 days within any 180-day period for tourism, business, or family visits.
+For nationals who require a visa to enter the Schengen Area.
+Allows stays of up to 90 days within any 180-day period for tourism, business visits, or family visits.
+Does not permit employment or self-employment.

 90d